LorenzoFasolino/SmartEnvironment/README.md

 ### ESP8266

-For run code un ESP8266, you can compile and load .ino files with [Arduino IDE](https://www.arduino.cc/en/software).
+For run code on ESP8266, you can compile and load .ino files with [Arduino IDE](https://www.arduino.cc/en/software).

 ------------------------------------------------------------------------------------------------------------------------------